 \subsection{Strategy of proof and organisation of the paper}

-When investigating sign-changing solutions one quickly runs into technical difficulties since a direct adaptation of the techniques developed for \emph{positive} ones is ineffective: Harnack inequalities and maximum principles fail, for instance, and the kernel of the limiting operator $\triangle_g +h$ has to be taken into account.
-We develop here a new and robust strategy of proof that is quite different from the original proofs in Druet-Hebey-Robert \cite{DruetHebeyRobert} and Druet-Hebey \cite{DruetHebey2} and from the sign-changing setting of Ghoussoub-Mazumdar-Robert \cite{GhoussoubMazumdarRobert}.
-Our proof combines a bubble-tree analysis with ideas from finite-dimensional reduction methods, in the spirit e.g. of Ambrosetti-Malchiodi \cite{AmbrosettiMalchiodi2, AmbrosettiMalchiodi}, Bahri \cite{Bahri}, Rey \cite{Rey}, Rey-Wei \cite{ReyWei} or Wei \cite{WeiGM}.
+To prove Theorem \ref{theorieC0} we develop a new strategy of proof, different from those in Druet-Hebey-Robert \cite{DruetHebeyRobert}, Druet-Hebey \cite{DruetHebey2} and Ghoussoub-Mazumdar-Robert \cite{GhoussoubMazumdarRobert}, that allows us to overcome the technical challenges inherent to the sign-changing setting, such as the failure of Harnack inequalities and maximum principles or the presence of the kernel of the limiting operator $\triangle_g +h$.
+Our proof combines a bubble-tree analysis with a finite-dimensional reduction.
+The latter is in the spirit of Ambrosetti-Malchiodi \cite{AmbrosettiMalchiodi2, AmbrosettiMalchiodi}, Bahri \cite{Bahri}, Rey \cite{Rey}, Rey-Wei \cite{ReyWei} or Wei \cite{WeiGM}.